-However, before we proceed to deep diving on how to create a real estate website.
+However, before we proceed to deep diving on how to create a website like Zillow.
 Let us first look at “why” you would do this project in the first place.
-Knowing your “why” is great way to start any endeavor.
+Knowing your “why” is a great way to start any endeavor.

 So here is our reasoning to why it may be worth competing with the Zillow monster.

 The basic idea is to play on the weaknesses of your competitors (believe it or not, Zillow also has them!) and avoid being smashed by their strengths.
 Your “why” or reason for creating another service is to offer a better alternative to sellers and agents.

 In order to do that, you need to first know those strengths and weaknesses, as well as external opportunities and threats really well.
 So here is the basic SWOT analysis of Zillow.

 All Zillow marketplaces combined occupy by far the largest market share.

 Zillow owns a database of over 110 million homes in the US, a result of the complex aggregation of listings data from a multitude of sources and contributions by the users.